ArturoDent/find-and-transform/README.md

 Find and transform text in a single file, folder, workspace or custom group.
 Do a second search only in the files with matches from a previous search.

-1.   &emsp; Any number of find/replace combinations can be saved in settings and triggered either by the Command Palette or a keybinding.
+*   &emsp; Any number of find/replace combinations can be saved in settings and triggered either by the Command Palette or a keybinding.
-2.   &emsp; Replacements can include case modifiers, like `\U`.
+*   &emsp; Replacements can include case modifiers, like `\U`.
-3.   &emsp; Find in the entire document, within selections only, the first occurrence or the line only.
+*   &emsp; Find in the entire document, within selections only, the first occurrence or the line only.
     &emsp; Or find the next occurrence and optionally select it and/or replace it.
+*   &emsp; Replacements can include conditionals, as in if found capture group 1, add given text.
+*   &emsp; Replacements can include other snippet transforms, like `${1:/pascalcase}`.

-4.   &emsp; Keybindings can be quite generic, not necessarily even including `find` or `replace` keys!
+*   &emsp; Keybindings can be quite generic, not necessarily even including `find` or `replace` keys!
-5.   &emsp; A command can be created right in a keybinding, without using a setting at all.
+*   &emsp; A command can be created right in a keybinding, without using a setting at all.

-6.   &emsp; Can also use pre-defined searches using the Search Panel with command `runInSearchPanel`.
+*   &emsp; Can also use pre-defined searches using the Search Panel with command `runInSearchPanel`.
-7.   &emsp; Supports using path variables in the Search Panel `find/replace/filesToInclude/filesToExclude`, including the current file only or current directory, etc.
+*   &emsp; Supports using path variables in the Search Panel `find/replace/filesToInclude/filesToExclude`, including the current file only or current directory, etc.
-8.  &emsp; Supports using path variables in the find commands fields `find or replace`.
+*  &emsp; Supports using path variables in the find commands fields `find or replace`.

-9.   &emsp; All `findInCurrentFile` commands can be used in `"editor.codeActionsOnSave": []`. &emsp; See [running commands on save](codeActions.md).
+*   &emsp; All `findInCurrentFile` commands can be used in `"editor.codeActionsOnSave": []`. &emsp; See [running commands on save](codeActions.md).
-10.   &emsp; After replacing some text, optionally move the cursor to a designated location with `cursorMoveSelect`.
+*   &emsp; After replacing some text, optionally move the cursor to a designated location with `cursorMoveSelect`.

  The replace transforms can include ***case modifiers*** like: